clvv/fasd/fasd.1.md

 [f|a|s|d|z] [options] [query ...]

+fasd [-A|-D] [paths ...]

 # OPTIONS

     -s         show list of files with their ranks
     -l         list paths only
     -i         interactive mode
     -e <cmd>   set command to execute on the result file -b <name>  only use <name> backend
-    -B <name> add addition backend <name>
+    -B <name>  add additional backend <name>
     -a         match files and directories
     -d         match directories only
     -f         match files only
     -r         match by rank only
     -t         match by recent access only
     -h         show a brief help message

 # DESCRIPTION